joshmarinacci/amx/README.md

 # AMX

 AMX is a process and task runner/automator written in Node JS.
-It's designed to be super easy to use, and requires no external dependencies.
+It's designed to be super easy to use, and requires no external dependencies, except nodemailer for sending email alerts.

 # NOTE